ChiffX/gpu-stock-scraper/README.md

 [![PyPI](https://img.shields.io/badge/Python-3.9-green.svg)]()

-GPU Stock Scraper is a script to scrape various Canadian computer part supplier websites and determine if stock exists for a given GPU.
+GPU Stock Scraper is a script to scrape various Canadian computer part supplier websites and determine if stock exists for a given item.

 #### Data Source Websites ####